Cheatkit/RCSVC-0001/README.md

         logkeeper check file

 This command should activate the `logkeeper-monitor.sh` script and this script will adjust everything for you, see it as a debugging tools.
-However this script should be working by default
+However this script should be working by default.

 ## Contributing